lewiscj97/java-tdd-projects/README.md

 The scoring system is as follows:

-1. Each player can have either of these points in one game 0 15 30 40
+1. Each player can have either of these points in one game: `0 15 30 40`
 2. If you have 40 and you win the ball you win the game, however there are special rules.
 3. If both have 40 the players are deuce.